OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 ### Unanswered Questions

 1. How should the process be adjusted to accommodate issues like (a) recent tours overseas, (b) seniority, and (c) cliques?
+Our current plan is to set some a priori points, and approximate it with a transformation.
+The transformed rankings are fed into the matching algorithm.
+1. How should spousal placement (and other hard restrictions) be handled?
+We are currently investigating what will happen if the other (nonacceptable sites) are left blank for the officer, and fed into the matching algorithm.
+1. How should 'subjective retirement thresholds' be handled?
+For instance, suppose an officer will retire if they don't match to San Diego.
+If they're matched somewhere else and retire, how should their assigned billet be filled?
+Does the algorithm need to be run another time?
+If so, several runs might be required (if other people's thresholds fail on subsequent runs), which is undesirable.

 ### Answered Questions